 English Language Testing

-All students nominated by U.S. Embassy Moscow as principals and alternate candidates for Global UGRAD program must take the TOEFL test in March or April.
+All students nominated by U.S. Embassy Moscow as principals and alternate candidates for the Global UGRAD program must take the TOEFL test.
 Vouchers will be provided for nominated students to take the official TOEFL exam.

-The Global UGRAD Program application is available online during the application season: Global UGRAD online application.
+The Global UGRAD Program application will be available online when the recruitment season starts: Global UGRAD online application.